duynguyen158/wann-nlp/wann_tool/README.md

 ## Fine-Tune WANNs
 Refer to [WANNTool](https://github.com/google/brain-tokyo-workshop/tree/master/WANNRelease/WANNTool). `-m` and `-p` arguments are also available to specify model path and model's original hyperparameters.
-We used CMA-ES as the optimization method.
+We used CMA-ES as the optimization method with standard deviation 0.5, like Gaier and Ha.

 Fine-tuned weights are stored in `log` as JSON files.